 by Yvonne DiVita

 I'm talking storytelling and communication, of late.
-I am putting my focus back on my core passion - writing, sharing, supporting women who want to succeed in business in a digital world.
+I am putting my focus back on my core passion - writing, sharing, supporting women who want to succeed in business in a digital world, women who want to write a book.
 It all involves communication skills that get tangled up in 'social media' - when they should stand on their own.

 - You must learn how to write well.